 When you apply, you can choose the straight life option that pays you the most money but does not provide any ongoing benefits to a beneficiary when you die.
 Or you can elect a survivor option, which pays you less but continues monthly pension benefits to your beneficiary upon your death.
 Go here for more information about your pension options.

 A duty disability retirement is calculated the same as a regular service retirement.
 We always credit at least 10 years of service to calculate a duty disability pension, even if you have not worked for the public school system that long.

-You are also able to choose a retirement plan option.
+You are also able to choose a pension payment option.
 As in a regular service retirement, you can choose the straight life option, which pays you the most money but does not provide any ongoing benefits to a beneficiary when you die.
-Or you can elect a survivor option, which pays you less but continues pension benefits to your beneficiary upon your death.
+Or you can elect a survivor option, which pays you less but continues monthly pension benefits to your beneficiary upon your death.

-You may enroll in the retiree health plan if you enroll immediately if your disability application is approved, but you will be responsible for the entire premium.
-If you disenroll from the plan at any time, you will not be able to re-enroll.
+You, your spouse, and any eligible dependents may enroll in the retiree health plan if you enroll immediately if your disability application is approved, but you will be responsible for the entire premium.
+If you disenroll from the plan at any time, you, your spouse, and your dependents will not be able to re-enroll.
+If your spouse or your dependents are disenrolled at any time, they will not be able to re-enroll.